OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-docker/instructions.md

 _To see the output for this URL in the IDE, run the following command at a terminal:_

-However, automated tests are a much better approach because they trigger a failure if a change introduces a bug.
-JUnit and the JAX-RS Client API provide a simple environment to test the application.
-You can write tests for the individual units of code outside of a running application server, or they can be written to call the application server directly.
-In this example, you will create a test that calls the application server directly.

-Create the **EndpointIT** class.

-> Run the following touch command in your terminal
 ```
 curl http://localhost:9080/system/properties-new
 ```